TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 > **Rationale for RBAC:-** Usually, pods make use of a Default Service Account, for performing all Kuberenetes API Operation.
 But, that's way too broad.

->  If we're looking for a **much more auditable, and secure K8s environment wherein permissions are scoped, we must create a specific SA**, bind necessary permissions to the role 👍 -- (the one's I need for the application's proper functioning  ).
+>  **If we're looking for a much more auditable, and secure K8s environment wherein permissions are scoped, we must create a specific SA**, bind necessary permissions to the role 👍 -- (the one's I need for the application's proper functioning  ).
 This Role would then be attached to the SA...

-Advantage A --> I'm not only adhering to the **principle of Least privilege,**
+Advantage A --> We're adhering to the **principle of Least privilege,**

 Advantage B --> **We can also _scope_ permissions to a specific namespace,** if we're looking for granular access control.
 User Accounts too can be granted specific permissions for the resources they need to access (pods etc.)